CSIWill/csi_3450_project/README.md

 Uses API data from rawg.io to populate postgresql database.
 Website then fetches data from the database to demonstrate database functionality

 ## Cloning/Forking/Pulling
 If you plan on cloning/forking/pulling this repository, you must get a rawg API key as well as the URL for your database.
-You can register for a rawg API key by making an account and registering for an api key.
+You can register for a rawg API key by making an account and registering for an api key @ https://rawg.io/.
 You can get a free database from Heroku which will provide database credentials and URL.
 Once you have this information, store it in a new file named config.env in the root directory.

 ## File Structure
 ### public